 The pre-referendum negotiations with other EU members were destined to produce insubstantial results: "media coverage had focused on what rabbit Cameron might pull from his hat to boost the deal.
 In the event, it emerged sick with myxomatosis."
 This led to Boris Johnson joining the leave campaign, an announcement that Johnson calls "an imperial goatfuck".
 Shipman notes Johnson's history of Euroscepticism ("Johnson invented the 'straight bananas' school of reporting from Brussels"), and describes Michael Gove's extraordinary betrayal of Johnson, who had been almost certain to assume the Tory leadership, as "the most remarkable moment in British politics since May 1940".

 The Stronger In campaign was undone partly by its pessimistic forecasts, such as Barack Obama's counter-productive intervention.
-Shipman doesn't conclusively determine whose idea Obama's comment was - "There are conflicting accounts of how the words 'back of the queue' found their way into Obama's mouth" - though he attributes it largely to George Osbourne.
+Shipman doesn't conclusively determine whose idea Obama's comment was - "There are conflicting accounts of how the words 'back of the queue' found their way into Obama's mouth" - though he attributes it largely to George Osborne.
 The spurious prediction that Brexit would cost £4,300 per household per year was another example of negativity backfiring: "voters did not believe anything they were told by the Treasury, including the £4,300 per household figure."

-In contrast, the anti-EU campaigners had a simple and effective slogan ("Let's take back control"), and a misleading though equally effective statistic.
+In contrast, the anti-EU campaigners had a simple slogan ("Let's take back control"), and a misleading though effective statistic.
 Their campaign bus was plastered with the message "We send the EU £350 million a week", and even when it was exposed as a grossly exaggerated figure, it still worked in their favour: "Every time there was a row about the size of the cost to taxpayers of EU membership, it simply reinforced in voters' minds that there was a high cost."

 Shipman cites immigration as the determining factor in the 'out' vote: "If we have to pinpoint a day when Vote Leave gained the upper hand it is undoubtedly... the day the latest immigration figures were published."
 In this 'post-truth' era, the overwhelming benefit that EU migrants provide for the UK economy (£2.5 billion per year in net tax contributions) was overlooked in favour of an emotional appeal to nationalism, stoked by xenophobic tabloids.
 It was clear from the final debate that the leavers had a strong chance of success: "The last word... went to Boris Johnson.
 The final line of his peroration took the roof off: 'I believe this Thursday can be our country's Independence Day.'"

 Cameron At 10 (by Anthony Seldon and Peter Snowdon) and In It Together (by Matthew d'Ancona) cover Cameron's first term as Prime Minister, before the Brexit campaign.
-(Shipman suggests that d'Ancona's book - particularly comments from one of its sources, George Osbourne - was one of the reasons why Iain Duncan Smith resigned from the government.)
+(Shipman suggests that d'Ancona's book - particularly comments from one of its sources, George Osborne - was one of the reasons why Iain Duncan Smith resigned from the government.)
 All Out War is as thorough and well-sourced as those earlier accounts, though it has no index.
 Its author is the political editor of The Sunday Times.